CatUnderTheLeaf/alexa-robocar/README.md

 # alexa-robocar
->Initially I wanted to make a LEGO Mindstorms EV3 robocar which can be controlled with Amazon Alexa voice commands, Alexa related stuff is still not implemented.
+>Initially I wanted to make a LEGO Mindstorms EV3 robocar which can be controlled with Amazon Alexa voice commands, now it reacts on Alexa 'wake word'.

 In this project I'm planning to implement in LEGO robocar all things I've learned:
   1. From [“Control of Mobile Robots”](https://www.coursera.org/learn/mobile-robot) using [PySimiam](http://pysimiam.sourceforge.net/coursera.html).
 See my [repository](https://github.com/CatUnderTheLeaf/pySimIAm)